Background Noise, Volume 54: Evereman

 Atlanta-based artist Evereman stays true to his name.
 Jay Wiggins, dubbed the “grandfather of the Atlanta free art movement,” by some, describes his alias as something that stands for “art for all of us.”
 He’s been giving his art away on the streets for some time now.
-Although he’s been making art for 34 years, long before it was called “street art,” Jay has only been doing art as Evereman since 2003, something that has come to be something of a study of human social interaction.
-By using magnets, hooks and gravity to hold his work in place, he encourages interaction with his little creations.
+Although he’s been making art for 34 years, long before it was called “street art,” Jay has only been doing art as Evereman since 2003, something that has come to be a study of human social interaction.
+By using magnets, hooks, and gravity to hold his work in place, he encourages interaction with his little creations.

 It was this approach that initially got my attention a few years ago.
 On a regular morning walk to the gym, I spotted one of his tiny (approximately 1”x1”) square robotic faces magnetically placed on some scaffolding in the East Village.
-Naturally, I grabbed it, studied it, and then looked it up as soon as I got back home to find out what “Evereman” meant.
+Naturally, I grabbed it, studied it, and then looked it up when I got back home to find out what “Evereman” meant.
 I was fascinated to learn that he built his whole aesthetic around giving away and sharing his art.
 In a world where many artists are out to earn a quick buck, it was very refreshing to learn that someone was doing it out of pure love.
-He’s said himself “I think of the Evereman project like a 21st century folk song.
+He’s said himself “I think of the Evereman project like a 21st-century folk song.
 Take it, use it, add to it, twist and turn it, reconfigure it, pass it along.”

 Initially, Jay started making his blocks and distributing them with his kid after breakfast.
 Just a simple, fun, family hobby.
 It quickly blossomed into something much more than that.
 At this point, Jay claims to have placed around 30,000 pieces of Evereman art.
 Who knows if he’ll ever stop.